The following information

 Desk near the Post Office to see if the seminarians are giving a

 2:15pm tour.
-This is only available when they are in school,
+This is only available when the students are in school,

 and you must go through the security line.